Q&A with Erin Kelly

-Kelly began writing Hello, Universe as a graduate student in Rosemont’s MFA in Creative Writing program, but never dreamed it would have so much success.
-Recently, we caught up with Kelly to discuss the craft, her time at Rosemont, and how it feels to be an accomplished novelist.
+Kelly began writing Hello, Universe as a graduate student in Rosemont’s MFA in Creative Writing Program, but never dreamed it would have so much success.
+Recently, we caught up with Kelly to discuss craft, her time at Rosemont, and how it feels to be an accomplished novelist.

 I read just about everything -- picture books, middle grade, young adult, adult, and nonfiction.
 I also read across genres.
 I love historical nonfiction and Gothic fiction.
 Some of my favorite books are Wuthering Heights, The Thing About Jellyfish, The One and Only Ivan, When You Reach Me, Geek Love, and The Irreversible Decline of Eddie Socket.